fschuette/website/content/event/2021_SchuetteEtAl_a/2021_SchuetteEtAl_a.md

 - Isabell Wartenburger
 - Mathias Weymar
 - Milena Rabovsky
 location: Architectures and Mechanisms for Language Processing (AMLaP) Conference (Paris, France / virtual)

-summary: Short talk (accepted)
+summary: Short talk
 title: Is the P600 linked to phasic noradrenaline release?
 Relating ERPs to pupil size in a sentence processing paradigm

 ---